 We are committed to offering a quality education to all students.
 Tuition revenues pay for recruiting and retaining an outstanding faculty, library materials and resources, academic advisors, writing and other courses, undergraduate research opportunities, classrooms, buildings and campus infrastructure, and more.

-The CU Boulder Esteemed Scholars Program is a new scholarship program (beginning in fall 2013) recognizing top Colorado resident students for their outstanding academic achievements.
+Fall 2014 marks the second year of the CU Boulder Esteemed Scholars Program.This scholarship program recognizes top Colorado resident students for their outstanding academic achievements.
 Students applying as freshmen for the fall semester are automatically considered for the program upon submission of an admissions application to CU Boulder.
 Named for CU Boulder's first presidents, the scholarships include the President Joseph A. Sewall Award ($20,000, paid over 4 years; $5,000 per year), the President Horace M. Hale Award ($14,000, paid over 4 years; $3,500 per year), and the President James H. Baker Award ($10,000, paid over 4 years; $2,500 per year).
 The program is merit based; scholarships will be awarded to a select group of entering Colorado resident freshman students based on a combination of grade point average and ACT or SAT test scores.

 To maintain accessibility, CU Boulder has several additional financial aid need-based programs for resident undergraduates.
 These programs are for Boulder campus degree-seeking and teacher licensure students.
 They are based on credits taken on the main campus only; continuing education hours are not included.